-- A. Concrete Mix Design: Submit concrete mix designs suitable for method of concrete placement for Engineer and Owner's Testing Laboratory approval prior to pier installation. - B. Drilling Records: The Contractor and the Owner's Geotechnical Engineer or other authorized inspector shall each submit copies of the drilling record for each pier to the Architect/Engineer immediately after drilling.
-The reports shall indicate the name of the job, name of Contractor, and name of drilling superintendent.
-For each pier installed, the report shall indicate the following information: - 1.
-Pier number and location - 2.
-Pier shaft diameter
+- A. Concrete Mix Design: Submit concrete mix designs suitable for method of concrete placement for Engineer and Owner's Testing Laboratory approval prior to pier installation.

+- B. Drilling Records: The Drilling Contractor and the Owner's Geotechnical Engineer or other authorized inspector shall each submit copies of the drilling record for each pier to the Architect/Engineer immediately after drilling.
+The reports shall indicate the name of the job, name of Drilling Contractor, and name of drilling superintendent.
+For each pier installed, the report shall indicate the following information:

+- 1. Pier number and location

+- 2. Pier shaft diameter

+- 3. Pier underream diameter